hce-docs/platform-wise-chaos-info/VMware/WindowsOS/basic-faults-supported-by-kubernetes-infra-performing-remote-command-injection-with-non-administrator-user.md

+*Note: Assumes the vCenter user access for the experiments is equal to or greater than what is laid out [here](https://github.com/hce-docs/platform-wise-chaos-info/blob/main/VMware/vcenter-based-chaos-user-access-requirements.md)*

-### State Manipulation Chaos
+### VM State Manipulation Chaos

+- VM Poweroff
-- Process Kill
+- VM Process Kill (provided the process is itself not running as administrator)
-- Service Stop
+- VM Service Stop
+- VM Disk Loss

-### Resource Utilization Chaos
+### VM Resource Stress Chaos

-- CPU Stress
+- VM CPU Hog